Ajou-Khronies/OpenVG_1.1_Spec/chapter10.md

 ## 10.8 Drawing Images to the Drawing Surface
 <a name="Drawing_Images_to_the_Drawing_Surface"></a>

 Images may be drawn onto a drawing surface.
 An affine or projective transformationmay be applied while drawing.
 The current image and blending modes are used tocontrol how image pixels are combined with the current paint and blended into thedestination.
-Conversion between the image and destination pixel formats is appliedautomatically.
+Conversion between the image and destination pixel formats is applied automatically.

 #### VGImageMode
 <a name="VGImageMode"></a>